 Karate enthusiast, rabbit whisperer, Kimchi aficionado, Andrew’s spectacular love for all things bicycles permeates the air around him.
 A skilled mechanic who brushes off problems like Chuck Norris in a trash compactor, Andrew’s calming presence in the shop guarantees a zen-like cohesion between staff, volunteers, and customers.
 Hot dang, it’s amazing he’s not sitting atop a mountain doling out advice.

 Quick and effective like an otter shucking oysters, Caitie’s gentle nature belies a fierce dedication to helping people and getting work done like a boss.
-Originally from the Land of Enchantment, Caitie wandered up to Boulder to get a degree in Sociology and Women and Gender Studies before settling in Denver with a hex wrench and a tub of bike grease.
-When not being awakened by her cat, Pino, in the witching hour, Caitie enjoys the splendor of mountain hikes and silently judging hipsters on South Broadway.
+Originally from the Land of Enchantment, Caitie wandered up to Boulder to get a degree in Sociology before settling in Denver with a hex wrench and a tub of bike grease.
+When not being awakened by her cat, Pino, in the witching hour, Caitie enjoys the splendor of mountain hikes.

 The residence first emergency responder, Bikes Together found Jay riding the streets of Denver with a chain that was held together with a paper clip.
 A full-time student just beginning his career in racking up crippling student loan debt, Jay Wilson is literally the nicest person you’ll ever meet.
 Jay also loves to terrify his mother by falling off his mountain bike and by joining the Loveland Area Ski Patrol.